 Well, I’m still not sure actually.
 All I can say is that the taste was very mild and a bit sweet, much to my liking.
-The aftertaste on the other hand had a surprisingly rich aroma, the only downside being that it seemed to stay a bit too “cold“ (8/10) in the stomach.
+The aftertaste on the other hand had a surprisingly rich aroma, the only downside being that it seemed to stay a bit too “cold” in the stomach.

 Anyway, all in all, this was a very good vodka.